The Physical Therapist Assistant Program admits a maximum of 30 students once per year. Classes start in August each

 - ENGWR 300, ENGWR 488, or ESLW 340 or equivalent*, College Composition, 3 semester units.

-2) Be eligible for ENGRD 310 (Prose Analysis and Interpretation) as determined either by the reading assessment process**, completion of ENGRD 110 (Comprehension Strategies and Vocabulary Development for College), or ESLR 310 (Intermediate-High Reading) with at least a “C”.
+2) Be eligible for ENGRD 310 (Prose Analysis and Interpretation) as determined either by the reading assessment process**, completion of ENGRD 110 (Comprehension Strategies and Vocabulary Development for College), or ESLR 340 (Advanced Reading Skills through Literature) with at least a “C”.
 Students may also fulfill this requirement by submitting official transcripts that indicate completion of an AA or AS degree or higher.

 PROCESS FOR APPLICATION FOR ENROLLMENT

 Students apply for enrollment to the program during the Spring Semester and enter the program in the Fall Semester.
 Students wishing to apply for enrollment must submit an online application to the PTA Program between March 15 and April 15.
 Paper applications will not be accepted.
 The application form will only be available during this time frame.
 The application materials which must be submitted by the deadline of April 15 include:

 1) APPLICATION FORM